 Two drivers raced at Mid-Ohio and also planned on being in the middle of the action at Sunday's NASCAR Pure Michigan 400 at Michigan International Speedway.
 Ambrose was set to start 26th in Brooklyn, Mich., with Austin Dillon set to start a notch behind him.
 Both were expecting to helicopter between the two tracks.

-Dillon, who placed 21st at Mid-Ohio, came into the race leading the Nationwide drivers' standings but is now tied for third with Smith.
+Dillon came into Mid-Ohio leading the Nationwide drivers' standings but is now tied for third with Smith.

 Follow Rusty Miller on Twitter: http://www.twitter.com/RustyMillerAP